roemmele/narrative-prediction/ROC/README.md

 ### Loading a trained model

 After training a model, you can reload it in a different Python session by specifying the filepath of the model as well as the skipthoughts filepath in the load_model() function.
-For example, to load the model trained above and evaluate it on the test cloze items, run:
+For example, to load the example model from above and evaluate it on the test cloze items, run:

 ```
 from story_cloze_test import *